 Plant This Natural Solution To Prevent Moles In Your Garden Beds

-You thought you were the only one digging in your garden.
-Then you found the telltale hills of dirt and realized you were wrong.
-Luckily, there might be an easy way to deter pesky moles.
-Plant allium, an easy-to-grow perennial with a scent that may repel these underground dwellers.
+You thought you were the only one digging in your garden, but then you found the telltale hills of dirt and realized you were wrong.
+While moles can become quite the unintentional pests, there might be an easy trick you can try to deter them.
+Plant one of a few members of the allium genus for their signature repulsive scent.

-These small mammals often get blamed for eating flower bulbs, but the more likely thief is a mouse that took a detour into its tunnel as a shortcut to food.
-Moles actually only eat insects, preying on grubs or worms.
-The avid diggers sometimes damage plant roots, though.
-A single 10-inch-long adult can burrow a tunnel the length of your yard in a single night, so that's why you might want to encourage them to move on with the gentle nudge of pungent allium.
+While moles often get blamed for eating flower bulbs, the more likely thief is a mouse that took a detour into its tunnel as a shortcut to food.
+The ground dwellers actually only eat insects, preying on grubs or worms.
+But the avid diggers sometimes damage plant roots while tunneling.
+A single 10-inch-long adult can burrow a tunnel the length of your yard in a single night, and they don't care if your garden's roots are in the way.
+This is why many people plant alliums as a deterrent.

 Planting allium is just one humane deterrent strategy to use.
-You could also try growing daffodils, another plant the little critter may avoid.
-Another home remedy worth trying might be mole-deterring peppermint oil.
+You could also try growing daffodils, another plant that the little critter may avoid.
+Alternatively, a mole-deterring peppermint oil is a home remedy worth trying.
 Burying metal fencing can frustrate them, too, as long as it's at least a foot below ground.
-It's worth noting that a serious infestation probably indicates you've got an unusually large number of the insects that they feed on in your yard.
+It's worth noting that a serious infestation indicates an unusually large number of the insects that moles feed on in your yard.
 If you address the bug problem, then the other guys might leave of their own volition.
 When all else fails, call a professional.

 Recommended